SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Cassandra_database/Migrating_the_general_database_to_Cassandra.md

 ## Before you start the migration wizard

-Before you start the Cassandra migration wizard, it is advisable to check the following things:
+Before you start the Cassandra migration wizard, we recommend that you check the following things:

 - Make sure that the following Trending tags in the file *MaintenanceSettings.xml* are all set to a large interval (e.g. 10 years).
 If the following tags are set to small intervals or if they are set to 0, you risk losing trend data during the migration: *TimeSpan1DayRecords*, *TimeSpan1HourRecords*, *TimeSpan5MinRecords*.
 See also: [Alphabetical overview of settings](xref:MaintenanceSettings_xml#alphabetical-overview-of-settings).